villanuevawill/soundboard/README.md

 Soundboard is a framework for working with the HTML5 web audio api.

 It is in very early stages of development.
+Many things are not wired together, we expect to have it working by mid-September.
 Your input and patience is appreciated.

 This library uses the web audio API to synthesize sounds.
 The code includes synthesized sounds for the following instruments: